olepoeschl/NQueensFAF/README.md

 # NQueensFAF-Library
 A Java library for easily implementing own solvers (algorithms) for the N Queens problem.
 Contains a super fast Solver for CPU using pure Java and for GPU using OpenCL.
+The built in Solvers allow you to save their state for continuing the execution at some time later.
 <br>Initially created for [NQueensFAF](https://github.com/olepoeschl/NQueensFAF).
 For more information about the built in Solvers, have a look at [NQueensFAF](https://github.com/olepoeschl/NQueensFAF).

 # Getting Started